10 Admirable Qualities Of A Good Employee

 10 Qualities Of A Good Employee That Every Manager Should Encourage

-Employees who are passionate are engaged employees.
+Passionate employees are engaged employees.
 Passion is the trait that really makes a difference in an employee doing quality work and his commitment to the company.

-- A long term, goal-oriented commitment to a specific domain.
+- A long-term, goal-oriented commitment to a specific domain.